telerik/kendo-react-inputs/README.md

 Currently, the Kendo UI Inputs package for React consists of the Slider component.

-For more information on other components intended for implementation, refer to the [Roadmap of the Kendo UI Inputs for React](https://github.com/telerik/kendo-react-inputs/blob/master/docs/roadmap.md).
+For more information on forthcoming Inputs package features and components, refer to the [Roadmap of the Kendo UI Inputs for React](https://github.com/telerik/kendo-react-inputs/blob/master/docs/roadmap.md).

 ## Basic Usage

+The section below demonstrates the basic usage of the Kendo UI Slider component.

-The Kendo UI Slider for React lets users select a value from a predefined range.
+### Kendo UI Slider for React

+The Slider lets users select a value from a predefined range.
 These values can be increased or decreased over a pre-defined step by dragging a handle along the track, or by clicking the side arrow buttons.

 The demo below demonstrates the basic usage of the component.